btk/nextjs-google-adsense/README.md

 > Google AdSense Panel > Ads (Sidebar) > By site (Tab) > Press Edit icon for your domain > Ad Settings > Expand Auto Ads and enable it > Enable Optimize exiting units

+Additionally, options like Anchor ads and Side rails can be managed under "Ad Formats" accordion menu and you don't need to make any changes in your Next.js project for it.

 Note that, Auto Ads might take a while to show up, and optimize itself depending on user behaviour.

 ### Manual Ad Unit Placement